Witch (Left 4 Dead): Reception

-Kotaku writer Levi Winslow believed that an enemy as disruptive as the Witch was a rarity in games due to how powerful she is and how helpless the player is made to feel thanks to her strength and resilience.
 PC Gamer writer Jody Macgregor considered the Witch a great moment in video games, stating her believe that the Witch's theme would be the theme players would most likely memorize first.
 She felt that the way the melody changes with the Witch's disposition conveyed a sense of escalation, and helped encourage careful play around the Witch.
 Macgregor stated that not startling the Witch can be more difficult than it seems, and that she never gets used to the frightening nature of the Witch's attack.
 In terms of gameplay, she believed that the Witch had the opposite goal of other Special Infected; where they were designed to split the party, the Witch was designed to unite them in the task of circumnavigating the Witch.

 Writer Ben Richardson believed she was one of the most unique aspects of Left 4 Dead, discussing how much dread he had leading up to the appearance of the Witch and how much it fulfilled his expectations when she did appear.
 He attributed this to both having to worry about angering such a powerful enemy, as well as having to potentially miss key details, such as an incoming horde, in the process of avoiding looking at the Witch.
 Author Michael Kamp discussed the Witch's theme, stating that it exists to tell players that they need to change their behavior temporarily.
 He stated that the song goes through three stages, with an anticipatory signal in the first two stages.
 They also believed that it could be used to demonstrate how different kinds of players react differently to the Witch's theme, citing a beginner, intermediate, and expert player.
 The reaction, respectively, included fear, being proactive with finding the source of the music, and fulfilling the action they have learned to do in response to the music.
 They believed this reflected the player progressively being less bothered by the "eerie qualities" of the music.